koalalorenzo/python-digitalocean/README.md

 ```

 ## Getting account requests/hour limits status:
-Each request that returns an object or dictionary will include the rate limit information as attributes:
+Each request will also include the rate limit information:

 ```python
 import digitalocean